How to complete your first funding round: the step-by-step guide

 Investments made: 95+

-They invest in: B2B SaaS companies with plans to go global (and a particular focus on the US).
+➡️Frontline Ventures invests in B2B SaaS companies with plans to go global (and a particular focus on the US).

-They’re great because they: have plenty of expertise to draw on when it comes to global expansion.
+They’re great because: they have plenty of expertise to draw on when it comes to global expansion.
 If going global (and expanding to the US particularly) is a big part of your ambitions then Frontline might be the VC for you.

 Notable companies in their portfolio include: Pointy and Boxever